This is a review of the best badminton rackets for beginners.

 This is how we describe Explore X260: “Price of a Coca Cola and Tastes like a Champagne.”
 I would say this is an all-rounded racket suitable for beginner to intermediate or even advanced level players.

 What We Also Like:

 - Suggested String Tension is 18 – 26 Lbs, but I tried it with 30 Lbs and it was totally fine.

 - This is a racket you can upgrade

 Best Beginner Badminton Racket for Control: YONEX Nanoray 60 FX Badminton Racket

-The Yonex Nanoray 60FX is a Head-Light, lightweight (4U) Carbon Neo rackets come with a G5 Grip.
+The Yonex Nanoray 60FX is a Head-Light, lightweight (4U) Carbon Neo racket that comes with a G5 Grip.
 I love the vibration filter control cap to increase stability and reduce unwanted vibrations.
-This is a racket designed for quick action and well control.
+This is a racket designed for the quick action and well control.